Ken Reinker’s practice focuses on all aspects of antitrust law.

 Merger Review Highlights

-21st Century Fox in U.S. antitrust aspects of its $52 billion sale of its film and television studios and certain cable networks to The Walt Disney Company.
+21st Century Fox in U.S. antitrust aspects of its $71.3 billion sale of its film and television studios and certain cable networks to The Walt Disney Company, as well as in competing bids from Comcast.
+The deal obtained U.S. antitrust approval in just six months.

-Western Digital in its $17 billion acquisition of SanDisk and its prior $4.8 billion acquisition of Hitachi’s hard-drive business.
+Western Digital in its $17 billion acquisition of SanDisk, with no remedies, and its prior $4.8 billion acquisition of Hitachi’s hard-drive business.

 Family Dollar in its $9.3 billion acquisition by Dollar Tree and its rejection of Dollar General’s hostile tender offer on antitrust grounds.

-IMS Health in its $17.6 billion merger with Quintiles and its prior acquisitions of Cegedim’s CRM and strategic data businesses and of SDI Health.
+IMS Health in its $17.6 billion merger with Quintiles, forming the new IQVIA, and its prior acquisitions of Cegedim’s CRM and strategic data businesses and of SDI Health.

 Samsung Electronics in the sale of its printer business to HP Inc. for $1.05 billion.

-Vista Equity Partners in its acquisition of Cvent, an event software provider.
+Vista Equity Partners and its portfolio company Lanyon Solutions in the acquisition of Cvent, an event software provider, with no remedies.

 - Articles Co-Chair, Harvard Law Review, Harvard Law School